oracle-livelabs/oci/build-digital-assistant/ocw-2022-oci20-session74/lab5-expose-the-skill/expose-the-skill.md

 ## Introduction

 You now want to expose the Skill you created through multiple channels.
-In this lab you'll configure and publish your DA through a web channel, download and install the sample client application, and run and test it against your DA.
+In this lab, you'll configure and publish your DA through a web channel, download and install the sample client application, and run and test it against your DA.
 Since this allows users to access your Skill through a web page, it’s within easy reach of a multitude of users.

 Estimated Time: 10 minutes